Certified Translations from and into English

 To sum up, a certified translation must present the following features:

-• the certification stamp/note must bear the date of issuance and the translator's signatur
+- the certification stamp/note must bear the date of issuance and the translator's signature

 What happens to mistakes in the source text, if a certified translation is required?